-Tsukiji Honganji Temple 築地本願寺
+Tsukiji Hongwanji Temple 築地本願寺

 A temple with an Indian look and a rock star's spirit

-Tsukiji Honganji Temple is another jewel in Tokyo's cityscape.
+Tsukiji Hongwanji Temple is another jewel in Tokyo's cityscape.
 This Buddhist temple is unlike any other, especially in terms of its architecture.
 Enlighten yourself and discover the way of the Jodo Shinshu, Japan's most practiced branch of Buddhism.